 Kodi's ZemTV and TVAddons crackdown

-US satellite broadcaster Dish Network filed a lawsuit against of well-known Kodi add-ons: on ZemTV and the .ag, The complaint accuses ZemTV of direct copyright infringement by various TV channels and TVAddons of distributing pirated material through add-ons.
+US satellite provider Dish Network filed a lawsuit against two of Kodi's well-known add-ons: ZemTV and TVAddons.ag The complaint blames ZemTV for direct copyright infringement by various TV channels and TVAddons for the distribution of pirated material through additives.
 TVAddons

 Let us mention that the lawsuits were not accidental, as more and more use Kodi decoders for streaming pirate content on their televisions.

-The Kodi app is a completely legitimate platform, but third-party add-ons can turn it into an ultimate piracy machine, providing access to , TV shows and IPTV channels.
+Kodi is a completely legal platform, but third-party add-ons can turn it into an absolute pirate engine, providing access to movies, TV shows and IPTV channels.

-These add-ons are direct competition for traditional broadcasters, such as Dish Network in the United States, which filed a federal lawsuit of Texas last week.
+These add-ons are a direct competition for traditional broadcasting providers, such as the Dish Network in the United States, which filed a lawsuit at a federal court in Texas last week.

 The complaint lists the additional ZemTV as the main target, as this service allows users to watch a variety of satellite channels without permission.